LUC4N3X/LUC4N3X/README.md

 ## Current Direction

-I am focused on building tools that combine strong backend logic with a modern, polished interface.
+I'm focused on building tools that combine strong backend logic with a modern, polished interface.

-The kind of software I want to create is simple to use, technically solid and visually recognizable.
-I like a dark, ocean-inspired style with sharp layouts, soft glow, clean cards and a premium developer-tool identity.
+The kind of software I want to create is simple to use, technically solid and visually recognizable: sharp layouts, clear flows, soft glow, ocean-inspired details and a premium developer-tool identity.

 ---